ZacheryJohnson/rsky/rsky-satnav/README.md

 - **Rust:** A recent version is required.
 - **Node.js & npm:** Needed for managing Tailwind CSS.

+#### Debian Specific Prerequisites

+The following packages are assumed to be installed, and should be installed with apt:
+- libxdo-dev
+- libwebkit2gtk-4.1-dev
+- libgtk-3-dev
+- libgobject-2.0-dev
+- libglib2.0-dev

 ### Setup

 1. Install npm: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm